parallelchain-io/prfcs/PRFCS/prfc-2.md

 A standard contract interface for non-fungible tokens allows more seamless interoperability, since applications can make the simplifying assumption that all PRFC 2-implementing contracts always export the same, named set of Methods (they may export more).

-The below sections list the set of methods that all smart contracts that want to be PRFC 2-compliant must implement, as well as the behavior that each defined method must exhibit.
-Required behavior involves emitting certain log messages.
-These are also listed and described.

 ## Entities

 PRFC 2 contracts implement two kinds of entities: Tokens, and Collections.